OpenNebula/vOneCloud-docs/docs/source/infrastructure_configuration/hybrid_cloud.rst

 Follow the tool tips that appear on mouse over to correctly configure the parameters.

 You need the Access and Secret key to be retrieved from your AWS account.
-More information on Amazon EC2 support can be found `here <http://docs.opennebula.org/4.10/advanced_administration/cloud_bursting/ec2g.html>`__.
+More information on Amazon EC2 support can be found :doc:`here <advanced_administration/cloud_bursting/ec2g.html>`.

 **MS Azure**